WarrenGarabrandt/DatabaseRestore/README.md

 As with all programs downloaded from the Internet, you need to be careful and test things before deploying them on a production environment.
 You must set up a test server and test your use-case of the tool to make sure it does what you need without any unacceptable side-effects before deploying it to production.
 If you break something using this tool, please do let me know via a bug report, but ultimately I can't be responsible for other people's use scenarios.
 So BE CAREFUL!

+Putting the character ] into a username field in the --rights parameter will break it.
+This is because the stored procedure used to run that query doesn't accept parameterized SQL.
+I tried it, and it doens't work.
+So, don't do that.

 ### Path Considerations

 Argumnents such as paths which contain spaces should be enclosed in double quotes, like this: